Computational-Nanocatalysis-Group/Reaction_network_exploration_tools/README.md

 # Tools for Exploring Reaction Network of CO2 Hydrogenation into C1-2 Oxygenates

 This repository is a version-of-record code deposit for the article; we do not accept pull requests.
-Please fork/download for your own use (see license).
-For bug reports, email the authors.
+Please fork or download for your own use.
+The code in this repository is released under the MIT License.
+For bug reports, please email the authors.

 This repository accompanies the article in **EES Catalysis** (Royal Society of Chemistry):